How Do Artboards Work In Illustrator?

 3. Modifying Artboards

-Renaming: Navigate to the Layers Panel and double-click on the selected artboard name.
+You can rename the artboards by navigating to the Layers Panel and double-clicking on the selected artboard name to change it.

 You can also go to the Artboards panel, and click on the plus sign button on the bottom right of the panel.
 You will see an additional artboard appear on your document.